Ranked Choice Voting

 Gives voters more voice and choice — by allowing them to rank their choices

 With ranked choice voting (RCV), voters can rank as many candidates as they want in order of choice.
-Candidates do best when they attract a strong core of first-choice support while also reaching out for second and even third choices.
+Candidates do best when they attract a strong core of first-choice support while also reaching out for second and even third choices from voters.

 When used as an “instant runoff” to elect a single candidate like a mayor or a governor, RCV helps elect a candidate that better reflects the support of a majority of voters.
-When used as a form of fair representation voting to elect more than one candidate like a city council or school board, RCV helps to more fairly represent the full spectrum of voters.
+When used as a form of proportional representation voting to elect more than one candidate in multi-seat elections for a city council or school board, RCV helps to more fairly represent the full spectrum of voters.

 I support the use of ranked-choice voting for single-seat statewide executive office – like Governor, Attorney General, Treasurer – as well as for elected Mayors and for President.